drand/drand-docs/blog/2023-10-16-quicknet-is-live.md

 - **predictability:** an attacker controlling a threshold number of shares is able to predict any arbitrary round in the unchained setting, whereas they would need to compute all intermediary rounds in order to predict a given future round with the chained setting. *However* controlling a threshold amount of shares at any point in time allows computation of the shared secret of the group and nothing can prevent such an attacker having obtained the group secret from then computing all future chained rounds offline much faster than the existing network would have, leading to the same result as in the unchained case: a complete predictability of all future rounds in case of a compromise of either schemes.
 - **bias:** all future beacons are entirely determined by two things: the initial Distributed Key Generation and their round number.
 This was already the case for the chained network and hasn’t changed with the unchained schemes.
 For a given distributed group public key, future rounds cannot be biased in any way after the initial Distributed Key Generation ceremony has been run.

-We’ve also made sure our new Timelock Encryption service relying on our new `quicknet` network was [properly audited](https://drand.love/blog/2023/05/26/tlock-security-assessment/).
-We’ve got you covered!
+We've also made sure our new Timelock Encryption service relying on our new `quicknet` network was [properly audited](/blog/2023-05-26-tlock-security-assessment.md).
+We've got you covered!

 ## Extra liveness!